What Is Authorisation in SOC 2?

 Streamlined Permission Allocation and Oversight

-By restricting access solely to necessary resources, structured role mapping minimizes potential vulnerabilities.
+By restricting access solely to necessary resources, structured role mapping minimises potential vulnerabilities.
 This disciplined approach reduces control mismatches and supports a robust audit window.
 Regular recertification adjusts permissions as roles evolve, ensuring that every change is documented and integrated into your compliance trail.
 This process not only diminishes administrative overhead but also reinforces a system where each access decision serves as a verifiable compliance signal.

 Consistent Control Mapping for Risk Mitigation